Visual Communications Resources

 Explore: Arts & Literature, Cities & Buildings, Culture & Society, History & Geography, Industry & Technology, Nature & Science, Printing & Graphics.

-Visual Communications courses may use the Modern Language Association (MLA) citation and format style.
-See below for basic guidelines and examples of MLA citation style.
-See the “Citation Help” section for more details, examples, and sample MLA papers.
+See below for basic guidelines and examples of APA citation style.
+See the “Citation Help” section for more details, examples, and sample APA papers.

 Why you need to cite sources: